seafoodtaskforce/STF-TruTrace/docs/deployment/Fast-Track Deployment Manual.md

 Once this setup is done and the server is running you can then run the web-Based Desktop Application.

-**NOTE** if you have setup the back-end services remotely then you should be able to hit the services through a public IPv4 address (for example):
+**NOTE:** if you have setup the back-end services to be accessed remotely, then you should be able to hit the services through a public IPv4 address (for example):

 `http://www.somedomain.com:8080/WWFShrimpProject_v2/api_v2/server/summary`